JonathanChavezTamales/Programacion_competitiva/ICPC-Prep/DataStructures/Graph/README.md

 ## Adjacency list

-Is a vector/array that contains a linked list of the vertices, if its a weighted graph, it is stored in a pair.
+Is a vector/array that contains a linked list/set/hashmap of the vertices, if its a weighted graph, it is stored in a pair.

 Pros: Saves space O(|V| + |E|), adding vertex is easier.

 Cons: Queries like checking an edge between two vertices are not that efficient O(|V|).